fotisz/CypherforSQLDevelopers/README.md

-# Cypher for SQL Developers
+# CQL for SQL

-Intro workshop
+Intro workshop to Cypher for SQL developers